 Glad you're with us.

-Final hour free for all, Sean Hannity Show.
+Final hour free-for-all, Sean Hannity Show.

-I see the same thing that we saw in Chicago and the same thing that we see happening at Trump Tower and and the powder that's being sent to Trump Tower and the kids of Donald Trump, and we see liberals trying to silence conservatives uh all across the country, and we see cop cars getting their windows smashed and young kids being sprayed with pepper spray and uh uh a thousand Mexican flags and no American flags out there in California.
+I see the same thing that we saw in Chicago and the same thing that we see happening at Trump Tower and the powder that's being sent to Trump Tower and the kids of Donald Trump.

-Your thoughts.
+Your thoughts?

-You know, uh I can't condone any of this terrible behavior as it relates to violence, and I don't think any Democrat would.
+You know, I can't condone any of this terrible behavior as it relates to violence, and I don't think any Democrat would.

 I don't think anyone who really cares about the process and cares about America can really condone this.

-But what I think we're seeing is we have a GOP candidate who's in the lead who is saying a lot of things that are inciting people, uh making people very upset and angry.
+But what I think we're seeing is we have a GOP candidate who's in the lead who is saying a lot of things that are inciting people, making people very upset and angry.

-Why do you blame Morris?
+Why do you blame words?

-I don't think I don't condone it.
+I don't condone it.

 I think it's terrible.